Geokureli/Logger/README.md

  - `-D log=WARN`: Set global log-priority to warnings and errors
  - `-D throw=WARN`: Set global throw-priority to errors
  - `-D log=[info,error]`: Only log info and errors, not warnings and verbose
- - `-D combat.log=verbose`: Enable ALL logs with the id "Combat" (not case sensitive)
+ - `-D combat.log=verbose`: Enable ALL logs with the id "Combat" (not case sensitive), overrides global log-priority